odpf/firehose/docs/docs/sinks/grpc-sink.md

 - Example value: `com.tests.SampleServer/SomeMethod`
 - Type: `required`

+### `SINK_GRPC_METADATA`

+Defines the GRPC additional static Metadata that allows clients to provide information to server that is associated with an RPC.

+Note - final metadata will be generated with merging static metadata and the kafka record header.

+- Example value: `authorization:token,dlq:true`
+- Type: `optional`

 ### `SINK_GRPC_RESPONSE_SCHEMA_PROTO_CLASS`

 Defines the Proto which would be the response of the GRPC Method.